picture of Jay Glanville Glanville Coat of Arms

 Family Members

-I publish summary details in order than people can identify common interests and make contact if they wish to share and grow knowledge.
+I publish summary details in order that people can identify common interests and make contact if they wish to share and grow knowledge.

 Look for Corpse Catalogue 1 and Corpse Catalogue 2 (morbid humour at no extra cost) to search my relatives by name to see if we have common interests.